List of alien races in Marvel Comics: Eridani

 The Eridani are a race of alien humanoids that were supposed to handle the waste management for the Alpha Flight Space Program's Low-Orbit Space Station, but cancelled their services due to negotiation issues.

 Ethereals

 First appearing in Annihilation: Heralds of Galactus, the Ethereals are a non-humanoid race that are not composed of solid matter and believe that they are directly evolved from the elementary particles present when the universe was first created.
 The Ethereals do not normally interact with other races, referred to as "solids" or "corporeals", although the renegade Ethereal Stardust abandoned its race to serve Galactus.
 The race was almost exterminated by the Annihilation Wave.
 A handful of survivors escaped and confronted Stardust, who destroyed them and offered their essences as a gift to Galactus.

 Exolon

 The Exolon are a race of parasitic plasmoid creatures created by Knull, that fed on the immortal souls of living beings.
 Wraith is the most notable host of the Exolon.

 Exolons in other media

-The Exolons appears in the Marvel Cinematic Universe live-action film Guardians of the Galaxy, the Exolon Monks serve Ronan the Accuser as pilot of his ship Dark Aster.
+The Exolons appear in Guardians of the Galaxy.